stevenimpson/stevenimpson.github.io/_posts/2025-01-13-2024-games---the-steven-shortlist.md

 ![](/assets/images/2024games/arzette.jpg)

 Arzette is what you get when a team of people sees the promise hidden inside the Zelda CDi games and makes good on it.
-Everything from the musical style, intentionally hammy voice acting to the beautifully lo-fi animation style lovingly resembles the games to which it pays homage.
+Everything from the music style, intentionally hammy voice acting to the beautifully lo-fi animation style lovingly resembles the games to which it pays homage.
 If you’re a weirdo like me who spent far too much of his time watching deranged edits of CDi cut scenes in the past you owe it to yourself to give this a try.
 It’s even a fantastic game under the delightful stylistic tribute, to boot!

 ## Emio: The Smiling Man